Unique opportunity to visit this lovely part of ‘Lakeland’ Ireland

 Unhurried pace suited to those who enjoy tranquillity

-QUIS SEPERABIT, “who shall separate” taken from St Paul’s letter to the Romans, was chosen as the motto of the newly founded (and now dormant) Order of St Patrick in 1783, and more recently as the motto of several Irish regiments, not least the Irish Guards.
+QUIS SEPARABIT, “who shall separate” taken from St Paul’s letter to the Romans, was chosen as the motto of the newly founded (and now dormant) Order of St Patrick in 1783, and more recently as the motto of several Irish regiments, not least the Irish Guards.
 It was chosen to demonstrate the many connections which link together the entwined histories of Britain and Ireland.
 This motto seems an appropriate choice to introduce a tour which will seek to explore these links, seen against not only the magical scenery of this remarkable part of Ireland, but also through its cultural heritage – an ideal avenue of exploration and discovery.

 We begin in Belfast, the ideal base from which to explore the east of the province.
 It grew from simple origins as a ‘Plantation’ settlement into what became a thriving port.
-When the original Scottish, English and Manx settlers were joined by Huguenots from France who introduced linen weaving, its fortunes were transformed.
+When the original Scottish, English and Manx settlers were joined by Huguenots from France (who introduced linen weaving), its fortunes were transformed.
 By the nineteenth century Belfast’s prosperity strengthened via shipbuilding and allied trades, reflected in its fine public buildings.
 The city’s more recent transformation since the end of ‘The Troubles’ is reflected in the development of the old Harland and Wolff docks area, centred on the justly popular ‘Titanic’ exhibition, which we shall visit.

 We then continue to the heart of ‘Lakeland’ Ulster, near Enniskillen, when we stay on Upper Lough Erne.
 Nearby we shall visit both mid Georgian Florence Court and James Wyatt’s Neo-classical masterpiece, Castle Coole.
-We shall also visit privately Baronscourt, the seat of the Dukes of Abercorn, one of Ireland’s finest houses where we shall be entertained to lunch.
+We shall also visit privately Barons Court, the seat of the Dukes of Abercorn; one of Ireland’s finest houses where we shall be entertained to lunch.

 Day by day